dialpad/dialtone-legacy/docs/design/colors/index.md

   </div>
   <div class="d-notice__content d-stack4">
     <p class="d-notice__message">
       <strong>Planned</strong>.
-In the meantime continue to rely on components' built-in surface colors and <router-link class="d-link" to="/utilities/backgrounds/color.html">background color CSS utilities</router-link>.
+In the meantime continue to rely on components' built-in surface colors and <router-link class="d-link" to="/utilities/backgrounds/color.html">background color CSS utilities</router-link>, and work with your Product Designer to validate.
     </p>
   </div>
 </aside>